-Taking and passing your Minnesota contractor license exam is a core part of setting up your contracting business the right way.
+Taking and passing your Minnesota contractors license exam is a core part of setting up your contracting business the right way.
 However, there are still some loose ends to tie up before submitting your final license application.

 Registered business entity.
 Even if you are working solo, you’ll need to set up a business entity with the state.
 This includes choosing a business structure, such as a sole proprietorship or C-corp, and registering your name.
 Learn about starting or registering a new Minnesota business in our simple-to-use guide.

 SSN or FEIN.
 If your business is set up as a sole proprietorship or one-member LLC, you can use your social security number for identification.
 Companies, on the other hand, will have to include their Federal Employer Identification Number (EIN) on their application.

 A physical and mailing address.
 Your business has to have an address for licensure.
 Unfortunately, you can’t use a P.O.
 Box for your physical address, so you’ll use your home address if you don’t have an office.
-Luckily, you don’t have to reveal that address to the public on your MN contractor license.
+Luckily, you don’t have to reveal that address to the public on your MN contractors license.
 Instead, you can use your mailing address, which can be a P.O.
 Box.

 Statement of business owners and partners.
 Anyone that owns at least a 10% share of your business has to be disclosed.